zachwood0s/blog/_posts/2019-11-15-intro-to-functiona.md

 > Start sum at 0 and for each element in the list, add that element to the sum

 In a Haskell, however, there is no such thing as a `for` loop.
-Instead we use recursion like so:
+Instead, we use recursion like so:

 ```haskell
 sum [] = 0                 -- Empty list sums to 0